microsoft/intelligence-toolkit/toolkit/detect_entity_networks/README.md

-# Risk Networks
+# Detect Entity Networks

-The **Risk Networks** workflow generates intelligence reports on risk exposure for networks of related entities.
+The **Detect Entity Networks** workflow generates intelligence reports on risk exposure for networks of related entities.

 ## How it works